maisappreis/supply-chain/README.md

 In the project directory `/backend`:

-1. Create your .env file with your SECRET_KEY
+1 - Create your `.env` file with your `SECRET_KEY`

-2. Create a virtual environment:
+2 - Create a virtual environment:
 ```
 python -m venv .supply
 ```

-Activate the Virtual Environment:
+3 - Activate the Virtual Environment:

 - on Mac (bash/zsh)
 ```